 Tackling health inequalities: supporting priority groups to stop smoking

-NHS Health Scotland, in partnership with ASH Scotland and the Scottish Tobacco-free Alliance, would like to invite you to attend the 11th national Scottish Smoking Cessation Conference.
+NHS Health Scotland, in partnership with ASH Scotland and the Scottish Tobacco-free Alliance, hosted the the 11th national Scottish Smoking Cessation Conference on 21st November 2017.

 Smoking is a key contributor to health inequalities.
 It affects every social group but the highest smoking rates are found within areas of high socio-economic deprivation, and in particular groups, such as those experiencing mental health problems and prisoners.

-Conference delegates will have the opportunity to consider latest research and practice, focusing on how to best engage with and support smokers in our priority groups.
-Attendees will debate some of the key challenges and solutions in reducing smoking prevalence in Scotland through a coordinated smoking cessation service.
+Conference delegates had the opportunity to consider latest research and practice, focusing on how to best engage with and support smokers in our priority groups.
+Attendees debated some of the key challenges and solutions in reducing smoking prevalence in Scotland through a coordinated smoking cessation service.

-This conference is aimed at smoking cessation professionals, as well as those involved in tobacco prevention and protection.
+This conference was aimed at smoking cessation professionals, as well as those involved in tobacco prevention and protection.